These gluten free and vegan cut out cookies taste amazing and are super easy to make! They are the perfect treat to make for the Holidays!

 - Bake for 15-18 minutes or until the edges are lightly browned.

-- To make the frosting, combine the powdered sugar, honey (or agave), 2 tbsp of milk, and vanilla in a wide bowl (so you have room to dip the cookies*) and stir to combine.
+- To make the frosting, combine the powdered sugar, 2 tbsp of milk, and vanilla in a wide bowl (so you have room to dip the cookies*) and stir to combine.
 Add the food coloring and mix until the icing is a solid color.
 Add more milk a tsp at a time until you have reached your desired frosting consistency.

 - If you are dipping the cookies into the frosting, place a piece of parchment paper on a sheet tray and set a cooling wrack on top of it (to catch excess frosting that drips off).
 Dip the cookies into the frosting and set on the cooling wrack.
 Otherwise, pipe the frosting onto the cookies.
+I like to use these squeeze bottles to pipe on frosting.

 - Optionally add sprinkles while the frosting is still wet.